Serological pipettes (or volumetric transfer

 between about 20-25 C (68 - 77 F), more or less standard room

-TC pipettes deliver all the volume including the tip, and then
+pipettes deliver all the volume including the tip which is calibrated

-TD pipettes are calibrated to allow the entire tip to drain (Fig.
+are calibrated to allow the entire tip to drain (Fig. 1a), leaving

-1), leaving a tiny bit in the tip that should not be delivered.
+a tiny bit in the tip that should not be delivered.
+Before using

-Before using a given pipette, be sure to check the label on the
+a given pipette, be sure to check the label on the body near

-body near the top to ascertain which type it is (see Fig. 5).
+the top to ascertain which type it is (see Fig. 1b and Fig. 5).

 Serological Pipettes Are Used with Pipette Pumps